WHO urges rich countries to donate shots instead of vaccinating children

-GENEVA (Reuters) - The World Health Organization urged rich countries on Friday to reconsider plans to vaccinate children and instead donate COVID-19 shots to the COVAX scheme for poorer countries.
+GENEVA (Reuters) - The World Health Organization urged rich countries on Friday to reconsider plans to vaccinate children and instead donate COVID-19 shots to the COVAX scheme that shares them with poorer nations.

+The WHO is hoping more countries will follow France and Sweden in donating shots to COVAX after inoculating their priority populations to help address a gulf in vaccination rates.

+Canada and the United States are among countries that have authorised vaccines for use in adolescents in recent weeks.
+However, a WHO official said talks with Washington on sharing doses were under way.

+COVAX, which has delivered around 60 million doses so far, has struggled to meet supply targets partly because of Indian export restrictions on the AstraZeneca vaccine due to its growing epidemic.

+So far, around 1.26 billion doses of COVID-19 vaccine have been administered globally.

-WHO chief Tedros Adhanom Ghebreyesus also said the second year of the pandemic was set to be more deadly than the first, with India a huge concern.
+Tedros also said the second year of the pandemic was set to be more deadly than the first, with India a huge concern.

-“I understand why some countries want to vaccinate their children and adolescents, but right now I urge them to reconsider and to instead donate vaccines to #COVAX,” he told a virtual meeting in Geneva.

 Indian Prime Minister Narendra Modi sounded the alarm over the rapid spread of the coronavirus through India’s vast countryside on Friday, as the country’s official tally of infections crossed 24 million and over 4,000 people died for the third straight day.

-More than 160.71 million people have been reported to be infected by the coronavirus globally and 3,477,379 have died, according to a Reuters tally.
+More than 160.71 million people have been reported to be infected by the coronavirus globally and nearly 3.5 million have died, according to a Reuters tally.

 Infections have been reported in more than 210 countries and territories since the first cases were identified in China in December 2019.